-After so much hustle and bustle, so many frustrations and disappointments, after so many joys and sorrows and ups and downs, after so many unforgettable years, after watching the seasons turn time and again, one passes the important milestones in life without notice, and all in a flash one finds oneself in one’s waning years.
-The marks of time are stamped all over one’s body: One can no longer stand erect, a head of dark hair turns white, bright, lucid eyes grow dim and cloud over, and smooth, supple skin becomes wrinkled and spotted.
-One’s hearing weakens, one’s teeth loosen and fall out, one’s reactions become delayed, one’s movements slow….
-At this point, one has completely bid farewell to the passionate years of one’s youth and entered the twilight of one’s life: old age.
+After so much hustle and bustle, so many frustrations and disappointments, after so many joys and sorrows and ups and downs, after so many unforgettable years, after watching the seasons turn time and again, one has passed the important waymarkers in life without noticing, and in a flash, one finds oneself in one’s twilight years.
+The marks of time are stamped all over one’s body: One can no longer stand tall, one’s hair turns from dark to white, while eyes once bright and lucid turn dim and cloudy, and smooth, supple skin becomes wrinkled and spotted.
+One’s hearing weakens, one’s teeth loosen and fall out, one’s reactions become sluggish, one’s movements slow….
+At this point, one has bid a final farewell to the passionate years of one’s youth and entered the twilight of one’s life: old age.
 Next, one will face death, the last juncture in a human life.

 1. Only the Creator Holds the Power of Life and Death Over Man